davidhu2006/cs246e-notes/Notes/problem_21.md

 ```C++
 Student *s = new RegularStudent;
 ```
-Subclasses of abstract classes are abstract are abstract, unless they implement every pure virtual method in the superclass.
+Subclasses of abstract classes are abstract, unless they implement every pure virtual method in the superclass.

 Abstract classes
 - used to organize concrete classes